 Our happy cows graze on pasture year round.
-To ensure our cows maintain optimal nutrition when they are making milk they receive a daily ration of organic alfalfa hay, minerals, a small amount of organic grain, and raw whey (which comes from our cheese-making).
+To ensure our cows maintain optimal nutrition when they are making milk they receive a daily ration of organic alfalfa hay, minerals, and a small amount of organic grain.

 Why do we feed our milking cows grain?

 When cows are producing milk, they require extra calories to make milk.
 Pasture feeding alone will sustain the cows’ life and prevent illness, but it is not enough nutrients to produce milk.
 Our milk cows graze on our green pastures daily.
-In addition, they are fed a daily ration of dry organic hay, minerals, a small amount of organic grain, and raw whey protein (from our cheese making).
+In addition, they are fed a daily ration of dry organic hay, minerals, and a small amount of organic grain.
 This ration keeps our cows well nourished, healthy, and able to provide your raw milk.
 Healthy cows produce healthy milk.